-The increase in the ACS will enable AT to have sufficient unissued shares of stock out of its ACS to allow the Corporation to issue Warrants and the Underlying Common Shares of Stock as a result of the exercise of the Warrants as briefly described below coupled with the flexibility to raise fresh funds.
+The increase in the ACS will enable AT to have sufficient unissued shares of stock out of its authorized capital stock to allow the Corporation to issue Warrants and the Underlying Common Shares of Stock as a result of the exercise of the Warrants coupled with the flexibility to raise fresh funds.
 With available and sufficient unissued capital stock, AT will have the capability for any future capital initiative.